 Actually, it doesn’t work quite as well as citronella either.
 It really only works if you crush the leaves and rub them on your skin.

-But if you’d like to have a handy and natural insect repellent, then you might want to consider growing this plant to rub on your skin.
+However, if you’d like to have a handy and natural insect repellent, then you might want to consider growing this plant to rub on your skin.

 Do you enjoy hanging around your fire pit over the summer?
 Oh, I know we do!
 It is a great place to gather and have a great time together creating memories.